Transformative Anthropology

 note a.

 This page captures notes for my research project on the role of happenstance in individual human development.
-Although these notes achieve a linear order here, presented as they are in the order they come to me, this is not the same order each will achieve in a future, formalized, presentation as paper and video presentation.
+What I term today, 2012, STRATEGIC SERENDIPITY.
+Although these notes achieve a linear order here, presented as they are in the order they come to me, this is not the same order each will achieve in a future, formalized, presentation as paper, video presentation, book.

 At times individuals experience events which change their lives.
 Such events broadly fall into one of two kinds: certain, or, chance.
 For the former kind of event, it is instantiated as a matter of certainty.
 For the latter kind of event, it is instantiated as a matter of chance.